 But have we put a dent in anything?
 Have people fundamentally shifted society’s views on race in an unprecedented way?
 Have things REALLY changed this time?
 The reality is no – nothing has changed.
 Not one molecule.
 And it won’t without the backing of serious opposition and fundamental changes in the way the general public engage with politics and the political establishment.

 Let’s look into it.
 When you consume news, somebody wants something from you.
 At their core, news organisations and corporations are advertising for the political establishment.
 The way left-leaning outlets grotesquely perpetuate the ‘all cops are evil’ narrative, showing nothing but bloodshed and teargassing ‘peaceful’ protesters.
 They do this with a blatant and callous disregard for injured police officers, families of injured police officers and their even deaths.
-For these outlets, it’s #SomeBlackLivesMatter because no attention was shown to officer Patrick Underwood who was shot in Oakland, California and Ex-officer, David Dorm gunned down in St. Louis, Missouri.
+For these outlets, it’s evident that only #SomeBlackLivesMatter because no attention was shown to officer Patrick Underwood who was shot in Oakland, California or Ex-officer, David Dorn gunned down in St. Louis, Missouri.

-Over the other side to the Right-leaning media and their relentless castigations of people simply exercising their God-given, first amendment rights as nothing more than brutish thugs and looters, responsible for making George Floyd turn in his grave.
-This accompanied with the assumption that all supporters of the BLM movement are ignorant to the true historical nature of the USA and fuelled by emotion and irrational thought, because surely racism has been abolished from our society right?
+Over the other side to the Right-leaning media and their relentless castigations of people simply exercising their first amendment rights as nothing more than brutish thugs and looters, responsible for making George Floyd turn in his grave.
+Amongst this group, there’s also the assumption that all supporters of the BLM movement are ignorant about the true historical nature of the USA and fuelled by emotion and irrational thought because surely racism has been abolished from our society right?

 The truth is somewhere in the middle.
 There’s an element of a racial hangover from the Jim Crow and segregationist era still lurking in modern-day society whilst many remain unaffected and thrive in the free society of the United States.
-But, like every hot-button political topic, understand that for every person trying to discredit your qualms with society, there’s another group who’s ‘on your team’ that is deliberately hiding any progress that’s been made to keep you angry and in line.
+But, like every hot-button political topic, understand that for every person trying to discredit your qualms with society, there’s another group, masquerading as allies, that are deliberately hiding any societal progress to keep you angry and in line.

-To help explain the point on the status quo, we need to turn our attention to Democrats reactions to race wars on a frequent basis.
+To help explain the point on the status quo, we need to turn our attention to Democrats’ reactions to race wars.
 When it comes to race in the US and being a passionate campaigner against the establishment it’s worth dispelling a few misconceptions that they trot out to fire up the base.

 “Black-on-Black” is not a myth or just blind bigotry.
 The rate that predominantly young, black men kill each other is comparable to amounts of ‘white-on-white’ crime.
 Before anybody sells you the theory of socioeconomic proximity and it’s just a racist stereotype, blacks account for 13% of the population – the statistics shouldn’t be remotely comparable yet, they still are.
 It’s a problem that needs to be addressed not dismissed as racist.